 As requirements vary around New Zealand, your local Council will be able to advise you of the specific requirements that apply in your area, or we are happy to assist you with this research and help you develop a floor plan to suit.

 The placing of a tiny house on a trailer is a current trend that people are using to get past “Council consents”, however, be very wary of this as it is not a guaranteed way around the law.
 Council’s view is that once the “Vehicle” (tiny house on wheels) is lived in on a permanent basis, it then becomes a “structure” and must comply with the building code.

 We are also finding that the mobile tiny houses are extremely costly to produce.
 Often for the same price or slightly more you can have a fully consented Tiny house.
-(This also gives you much greater options if you require financing).
+(This also gives you much greater options if you require financing) and is transportable.